learn-co-curriculum/dsc-normal-distribution/README.md

 The theorem provides a reason why many natural phenomena follow a normal distribution.

 The key takeaway from the central limit theorem is that it allows different distributions to be processed as a normal distribution, even when they do not fulfill the normality requirements shown above.
 We'll discuss this further when we talk about hypothesis testing.

-[Here is an interesting youtube video highlighting this phenomenon](https://www.youtube.com/watch?v=AUSKTk9ENzg) for now.
-We will consider this in detail later.

 ### Simplified Computation